FAA PART 141 FLIGHT TRAINING

 A Part 141 School, like McAir Aviation, has been granted an Air Agency Certificate by the FAA.

-One of the many advantages to flying at McAir Aviation (a certificated Part 141 School), over a Part 61 school or individual instructor, is that fewer flight hours are required to qualify for a pilot certificate.
-The requirement for a private pilot certificate is 40 hours in a part 61 school and 35 hours in a part 141 certificated school.
+One of the many advantages to flying at McAir Aviation (a certificated Part 141 school), over a Part 61 training provider or individual instructor, is that fewer flight hours are required to qualify for a pilot certificate.
+The requirement for a private pilot certificate is 40 hours under part 61 training or 35 hours in a part 141 certificated school.

 This is also true for your additional ratings and certificates.
 For instance, if you are training at McAir, you do not need to log the additional 50 hours of cross-country time needed for the Instrument Rating under part 61.
 This can save you both time and money.